Legal citation: Example of Supreme Court case citation

 This citation is very similar to the citation to the Court's opinion.
-The two key differences are the pin cite, page 527 here, and the addition of the dissenting justices' names in a parenthetical following the date of the case.
+The two key differences are the pincite, page 527 here, and the addition of the dissenting justices' names in a parenthetical following the date of the case.

-Of course, legal citation in general and case citation in particular can become much more complicated.
+Legal citation in general and case citation in particular can become much more complicated.

 Legal citation analysis

 During a legal proceeding, a 'legal citation analysis' - i.e. using citation analysis technique for analyzing legal documents - facilitates the better understanding of the inter-related regulatory compliance documents by the exploration of the citations that connect provisions to other provisions within the same document or between different documents.
 Legal citation analysis involves the use of a citation graph extracted from a regulatory document, which could supplement E-discovery - a process that leverages on technological innovations in big data analytics.
 Main path analysis, a method that traces the significant citation chains in a citation graph, can be used to trace the opinion changes over the years for a target legal domain.